restful-ws/restful-ws.github.io/rest/understanding-rest.md

 _digital representations_ of resource
 states as its core activity.

-REST was invented in the mid-1990s by Roy Fielding, who unveiled REST in his 2000 doctoral dissertation.
+REST was conceived in the mid-1990s by Roy Fielding, who unveiled REST in his 2000 doctoral dissertation.
 HTTP,
 HyperText Transfer Protocol, is the